 Long-term debt.
-At the end of the fiscal year, the City of Florence had total long-term liabilities outstanding of \$21,223.
-The significant changes in long-term debt include a note from Siuslaw Bank for \$595, a general obligation refunding bond of \$1,460, and a loan from U.S. Bank for debt defeasance of \$1,476.
+At the end of the fiscal year, the City of Florence had total long-term liabilities outstanding of \$19,388.
+The significant changes in long-term debt include a note from Oregon Pacific Bank for \$400 and the City making the annual required debt payments.